-2021 2020

-£000 £000
+20 £0 021 2000

-Furlough receipts 262 473
+Furlough receipts 3 262

-College contribution scheme grant 1,000 -
+College contribution scheme grant - 1, 000

-Other sundry income 7 20
+Other sundry income 21 7

-1,269 493
+24 1,3 269

-The College's activities during the year continued to be impacted by the impact of the COVID-19 pandemic, in particular the loss of residential income due to the non-return of some students and the loss of income from conferences and bed & breakfast business during the summer.
+The College's activities during the year continued to be impacted by the impact of the COVID-19 pandemic, in particular the cancellation of some conferences and bed & breakfast business during the summer, as well as the restriction on student events.
 Some staff were placed on furlough for which the college received government grants.
-In addition the College received a grant from the Contribution Fund governed under the provisions of Statute XV of the University of Oxford.
+In the year ended 31 July 2021 the College received a grant from the Contribution Fund governed under the provisions of Statute XV of the University of Oxford.